eatthebuffet/eatthebuffet.github.io/_posts/2023-05-16-Bashed Walkthrough.md

 tags: [hackthebox, linux, web, SUDO, Scheduled Job Abuse]
 ---

-This is a walkthrough on how to complete the RedPanda box on Hackthebox.com.
+This is a walkthrough on how to complete the Bashed box on Hackthebox.com.
 This box has been retired.
 The box is rated as **easy** difficulty.
 You can attempt the machine [here](https://app.hackthebox.com/machines/118) as well as view their write up on the box.

 Required Skills include: Web enumeration, Linux fundamentals.